Belarr/CalendarDumper/README.md

 ---
 Use:
-Open Blizzard Calendar UI and go to relevent month and year, then run command /cd for each month below:
+Open Blizzard Calendar UI and go to relevent month and year, then run command /cd for each month below, repeat as necessary for each language.

 **January 2023**